giftman/profile.d/README.md

-profile.d(Target:Everything in remote)
+profile.d(Target:Everything in air)
 =========

-enviroment setting
+everything in air

 use: